When can babies eat chicken?

 Chicken may be offered as soon as your baby is ready to start solids, which is generally around 6 months old.
 Surprisingly, chicken drumsticks, if skinned and any lose fat and bones are removed, are a great first food for babies who are starting solids with baby-led weaning and finger foods.
 The shape is easy for young babies to pick up and they can get a decent amount of nutrients just by sucking on the meat.

-Is chicken healthy for my baby?
+Is chicken healthy for babies?

 Yes—but how healthy depends on the source.
 Generally speaking, chicken contains a wide range of nutrients, including selenium and all B-vitamins, with high amounts of vitamins B3 and B6.
 Chicken is also a great source of protein, with amino acids that help your babies build their heart and skeletal muscles.
 However, there are many types of labels for chicken that speak to the quality of the meat.
 Free-range, organic, vegetarian-fed, cage-free, pasture-raised—what is healthiest for babies?